East Coast vs West Coast Synthesis

 “East Coast” designs are as common as dandelions, but I feel support for subtractive synthesis should be included in a complete instrument.
 That is why the Wiard designs support BOTH East and West Coast synthesis methods.
 For example, any Wiard complex VCO will include classic subtractive waveform outputs in addition to the complex outputs.

-I think that I need to focus on education to promote the idea of the more complex synthesis “West Coast” style.
-I am going to try and write manuals for the Boogie and Borg 2 modules that cover the less obvious operating modes.
-For the short term, I will be concentrating on that.”——-Grant Richter
+I think that I need to focus on education to promote the idea of the more complex synthesis “West Coast” style. “——-Grant Richter